 About access control for GitHub Pages sites

-Privately published sites are available at a different subdomain than publicly published sites.
-You can see your site's URL in the repository settings.
+You can see your site's unique subdomain in the "Pages" tab of your repository settings.
 If you're using a static site generator configured to build the site with the repository name as a path, you may need to update the settings for the static site generator when changing the site to private.
-For more information, see "Configuring Jekyll in your GitHub Pages site" or the documentation for your static site generator.
+For more information, see Managing a custom domain for your GitHub Pages site or the documentation for your static site generator.

 Changing the visibility of your GitHub Pages site